thechaitanyaanand/medall/README.md

 # MedApp Project

-MedApp is a comprehensive medical application that provides features such as user registration with OTP verification, medicine reminders, appointments scheduling, document management, a chatbot for medical inquiries, and family/doctor-patient connections.
-The project comprises a Django backend with RESTful APIs, Celery for scheduling and push notifications via mobile OS, and modern frontends (React for web and React Native/Expo for mobile).
+MedApp is a comprehensive medical application that provides features such as user registration with OTP verification, medicine reminders, appointment scheduling, document management, an AI-powered chatbot for medical inquiries, and family/doctor-patient connections.
+The project comprises a Django backend with RESTful APIs (using JWT for authentication, Celery for background tasks, and Redis as a message broker), a modern React web frontend, and a React Native/Expo mobile app.

 ## Table of Contents